-The investments included under "#2 Other" are investments (including derivatives) which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments, but are used to attain the investment objective of the Fund.
+The investments included under "#2 Other" are investments (including derivatives and securitised debt) which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments, but are used to attain the investment objective of the Fund.
+There are no minimum environmental or social safeguards applicable to these investments.